 - and potential for Long Range Environmental Transport.

-Two brominated flame retardants that have been banned in the European Union (commercial Penta-BDE and commercial Octa-BDE) were voluntarily phased out by BSEF member companies in 2004 or earlier, are listed as POPs.
-HBCD has been nominated and the review is ongoing.
+Two brominated flame retardants that have been banned in the European Union (commercial Penta-BDE and commercial Octa-BDE) were voluntarily phased out by BSEF member companies in 2004 or earlier, are listed as POPs. .
+In May 2013, the decision was taken to list HBCD as a POP with specific exemptions for production and use in expanded polystyrene (EPS) and extruded polystyrene (XPS) in buildings.Commercial Deca-BDE has been nominated and the review begins in October 2013.

 Equally, most brominated flame retardants are not PBT (Persistent, Bioaccumulative and Toxic) substances since they do not fulfil all of the three criteria.
 Brominated flame retardants have to be persistent in order to perform their function of fire resistance over long periods of time (e.g. over 30 years for insulation foams inside buildings).

 Yes, most brominated flame retardants (BFRs) are persistent, but persistence in itself is harmless.
 For example, a stone is persistent as it will not degrade in the environment.